 Things to make your Friday fun:

 -discovering Starbucks toffee nut lattes.
-A big thank you to this girl for that!

 -deciding to take an impromptu rest day even though you’ve been sporting your spandex running capris all day long.